All About Selling Canva Templates as a Side Hustle

 Event and Invitation Templates

-Being specific could really help.
-Like a particular theme, style, or aesthetic will stand out more than a generic birthday invite.
+Birthdays, weddings, baby showers, and graduations mean people are always searching for editable invitations.
+Being specific helps here — a particular theme, style, or aesthetic will stand out more than a generic birthday invite.
 You could maybe even focus on just one event type to start and build from there.

-How Canva Template Delivery Works
+How Template Delivery Works

-When you sell Canva templates, you don't upload the editable Canva file itself.
+When you sell Canva templates, you do not upload the editable Canva file itself.
 Instead, you generate a template link inside Canva and include that link in a PDF document.
+The customer downloads the PDF after purchase, clicks the link, and opens an editable copy in their own Canva account — without being able to alter your original.

 Your delivery PDF should include:

-- A thank-you note
+• A thank-you note

-- The Canva template link
+• The Canva template link

-- Simple editing instructions
+• Simple editing instructions

-- Your usage terms
+• Your usage terms

-- Contact information for support
+• Contact information for support

 Licensing Rules You Need to Know

 Note that there is also an important distinction about Pro content.
-Canva has specific licensing rules regarding how Pro elements (stock photos, illustrations, fonts, and other assets) can be used in products you sell.
+Canva has specific licensing rules regarding how Pro elements — stock photos, illustrations, fonts, and other assets — can be used in products you sell.
+Before building templates you plan to list anywhere, you should review Canva's current Content License Agreement to make sure your use of any Pro content complies with their terms.
+The rules are more nuanced than a simple yes or no, and getting this wrong after the fact is a headache you do not need.

-Is Selling Canva Templates Worth It as a Side Hustle?
+Is Selling Canva Templates Worth It?

 If you want more work from home ideas like this, be sure to subscribe to my free email updates.
-I send out remote job leads, side hustle ideas, and other ways to earn from home, completely free!
+I send out remote job leads, side hustle ideas, and other ways to earn from home — completely free!